From Invisible to Fully Booked

 This was not a marketing spike.
 It was a structural shift.

 By replacing reliance on word of mouth with a consistent inbound engine, the business gained control over its growth, hiring, and expansion timeline.
+Decisions that were previously impossible to make (hiring, opening a second location) became straightforward because demand was predictable.

 The same approach applies to any local service business where capacity, not capability, is the constraint.